department-of-veterans-affairs/vets-website/content/pages/housing-assistance/home-loans/va-backed-loans/irrrl.md

 ### Can I get an IRRRL?

-You may be able to get an IRRRL if you
+You may be able to get an IRRRL if you:

 -	Already have a VA-backed home loan, **and**
 -	Are using the IRRRL to refinance your existing VA-backed home loan, **and**